 It’s not what’s on the master tape that matters; it’s what’s on the record.

 The Worst Mistake

 This may seem pretty obvious, but how many audiophiles do you know who actually own multiple copies of the same album?
 How many of them are still hunting around for more?
 I’ve been buying duplicate copies of my favorite albums for decades, but I’m obsessive.
-Fortunately for me, with the advent of Better Records in 1987 I’ve had an outlet for the pressings I chose not to keep.
+Fortunately for me, with the advent of Better Records in 1987, I’ve had an outlet for the pressings I choose not to keep.

 A few audiophile friends have multiple copies, but most audiophiles I know usually stop after one, at most two or three, and they often make the worst mistake one could ever make: they buy an audiophile pressing and figure that that’s the one to keep, tossing out their original, or never bothering to buy an original in the first place.

 Those of you who take the time to read our Hot Stamper commentary, whether you buy any of our special pressings or not, no doubt know better.
 At least I hope you do.
 The only way to understand this Hot Stamper thing is to hear it for yourself, and that means having multiple copies of your favorite albums, cleaning them all up and shooting them all out on a good stereo.
 Nobody, but nobody, who takes the time to perform that little exercise can fail to hear exactly what we are on about.